aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-emails-mhtml-aspose-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Load and Save Emails as MHTML Using Aspose.Email for Java: A Comprehensive Guide
+# How to Load MSG and Save as MHTML Using Aspose.Email for Java

 ## Introduction

-Are you looking to efficiently manage email messages by loading them from .msg files and saving in MHTML format while handling custom time zones?
-This tutorial will guide you through using the powerful Aspose.Email library for Java.
-Whether dealing with RTF-formatted emails or needing precise timezone configurations, this step-by-step guide is perfect for developers aiming to streamline their email processing tasks.
+If you need to **how to load msg** files, adjust their timestamps, and then **convert msg to mhtml**, you’re in the right place.
+In this tutorial we’ll walk through loading a `.msg` email, applying a custom time‑zone offset, and saving the result as an MHTML archive—all with Aspose.Email for Java.
+Whether you’re handling a single message or a **batch email processing** pipeline, these steps will give you a solid foundation.

-**What You'll Learn:**
+**What you’ll learn**
-- Load a `MailMessage` from a .msg file using Aspose.Email for Java.
+- How to load a `MailMessage` from a `.msg` file.
-- Set custom time zones and current dates on your email messages.
+- How to set a custom time zone and current date.
-- Save an email message as MHTML with specific formatting options.
+- How to save the message as MHTML with precise formatting.
-- Optimize performance when working with Aspose.Email in Java applications.

-Ready to enhance your email processing capabilities?
-Let's start by setting up your development environment.
+- Tips for scaling the approach to batch scenarios.

+Ready to boost your email workflow?
+Let’s get the environment ready first.

+## Quick Answers
+- **What is the primary library?** Aspose.Email for Java.
+- **Can I load MSG and export to MHTML in one step?** No, you load, adjust, then save.
+- **Do I need a license for production?** Yes, a valid Aspose.Email license is required.
+- **Is timezone handling supported?** Yes, via `setTimeZoneOffset`.
+- **Can this be used in batch processing?** Absolutely – wrap the steps in a loop.

 ## Prerequisites